Squeezy: Rapid VM Memory Reclamation for Serverless Functions: Background and Motivation

 \subsection{Function Isolation Models}

 FaaS providers use two main models~\cite{rund} to securely deploy function instances into virtual machines: i) the multi-contai-ner-per-VM (N:1)~\cite{azure,azurefunctions} and ii) the single-container-per-VM (1:1)~\cite{awslambda} model.
-Figure ~\ref{fig:motiv:models} provides an overview.
-In a nutshell, the multi-container-per-VM model scales up the number of function instances (containers) of the same user within the same VM to handle spikes in incoming load.
-The single-container-per-VM model deploys instead each function instance in a lightweight VM, i.e., a microVM, and scales up the number of VMs during bursts of requests.
+The N:1 model scales up the number of function instances (containers) of the same user within the same VM to handle spikes in incoming load.
+The 1:1 model deploys instead each function instance in a lightweight VM, i.e., a microVM, and scales up the number of VMs.
 While both models are adopted by the industry ~\cite{azure,awslambda}, each presents its own trade-offs with respect to i) cold start delays, ii) resource sharing, and iii) resource allocation.

-\textbf{Cold starts.} Spawning a function instance to serve incoming requests comes with significant cold start delays~\cite{huawei-trace,huawei-cold,azuretrace,peeking}, as a new sandbox (container) must be created and the new instance's runtime dependencies and private state must be initialized.
-This is the reason why providers typically cache idle instances for fixed time windows (keep-alive)~\cite{azuretrace,faascache} or delay spawning new instances as much as possible~\cite{openwhisk-scheduler}, in an attempt to minimize cold start invocations.
-The 1:1 model adds the extra non-negligible overhead of booting a new microVM to spawn a new instance.
-While a long line of research attempts to optimize away boot costs~\cite{vhive, faasnap, peeking, fireworks,proghorn}, starting a VM is in principle a more expensive operation than creating a new container~\cite{survey,agile}.
-Moreover, the N:1 model can potentially avoid some of the runtime initialization overheads, as the dependencies of the function are typically already warm in the shared VM, i.e., already cached by the guest OS.
+\textbf{Cold starts.} During scale up events, the 1:1 model incurs the overhead of booting a new microVM, hence penalizing cold start execution.
+For this reason, providers typically opt for keeping idle VMs alive~\cite{azuretrace,faascache}, in order to avoid cold start costs, trading tied down idling resources for sustainable performance~\cite{huawei-trace,huawei-cold,azuretrace,peeking}.
+While a long line of research attempts to optimize the VM cold-start overhead~\cite{vhive, faasnap, peeking, fireworks,proghorn}, starting a new VM is in principle a costlier operation than creating a new container~\cite{survey,agile} -- which is how the N:1 model scales up instances.
+The N:1 model also incurs less overhead for the runtime initialization, during cold starts, as the runtime dependencies of new function instances are typically already cached in the shared VM, e.g., the container root file system could already be cached by the guest OS page cache.
+In our experiments we find that cold start execution is 1.6x faster in the N:1 model (\S\ref{sec:eval:comparison}).